jobindj/viva-workshop/docs/0-git-configuration.md

 ## SSH

 You will need to setup SSH key for your OpenVT account.
-Follow [the instructions on OpenVT Manual](https://virtual.openvt.eu/platform_manual_and_guidelines/manual_and_guidelines/wikis/Getting-started-with-Git#creating-an-ssh-key) to setup your SSH key
+Follow [these instructions on OpenVT Manual](https://virtual.openvt.eu/platform_manual_and_guidelines/manual_and_guidelines/wikis/Getting-started-with-Git#creating-an-ssh-key) to setup your SSH key

 ## Configuring Git user name and email